bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 The subtitle of the table is not shown.

 [ The "figure" block. ]
 This block implements a "figure" with multiple sub-figures.
-Each sub-figure is a bundle that is always assumed to be a "img" bundle.
+Each sub-figure is a bundle that is always treated as a "img" bundle.
 The double-backslashes can be placed in between bundles to force the start of a new figure line, otherwise all figures are placed at a single line.
 The entire block is to have a caption that is numbered.
 Subtitles of each image is shown if any.

+    .figure
+    \\
+    ```dia{width:50}
+    \image "imgs/frog.png"
+    ```
+    ```dia{width:50}
+    \image "imgs/clock.png"
+    ```

 [ The "table" block. ]
-This block implements a table that is not to be split between pages, althrough there are provisons to allow for a long table to be split into multiple "table" blocks.
-All contents will be treated as a single bundle and it is assumed to be "tab".
+This block implements a table that can be split between pages.
+All contents are treated as a single bundle that is always assumed as "tab".
 The entire block is to have a caption that is numbered.
 Subtitles of the table can be shown.

+    .table
+    &label{mytable}
+    ---
+    (i) My note 1.
+    (ii) My note 2.
+    ---
+    \\
+    ```{head}
+    Name \\ Addr.
+    Mandy \\ 801 Sun Dr.
+    Zar \\ 901 Sun Dr.
+    Zor \\ 1001 Sun Dr.
+    ```

 [ The "columns" block. ]
-This block places arranges to place all bundles on a single row so that they are side-by-side.
-The content of the bundle is not hardcoded and is determined by the signature key of the bundle itself.
-Each bundle is given equal amount of space when placed side by side.
+This block arranges to show all bundles side-by-side.
+The entire width of this block is the same as the page and each bundle is given the same fractional width which could be small or big depending on the actual number of bundles detected.
+Unlike "figure" and/or "table", this block respects the key provided by each bundle.
 Subtitles are not shown.

+    .columns
+    \\
+    ```par
+    A frog is any member of a diverse and largely
+    carnivorous group of short-bodied, tailless
+    amphibians composing the order Anura
+    (literally without tail in Ancient Greek).
+    ```
+    ```dia{width:50}
+    \image "frog.img"
+    ```

 [ The "equation" block. ]
 This block implements a numbered equation.
 Each bundle is assumed to be "fml" that represents a single equation.
 If a single equation is found it is assigned an integer equation number.
-Otherwise the equation number is the integer followed by letter such as 1a, 1b, 1c, etc.
+Otherwise the equation number is the integer followed by letter such as "a" and "b" to represent a sub-equation number.

+    .equation
+    &label{myeq}
+    \\
+    ```
+    a + b = c
+    ```
+    ```
+    a^2 + b^2 = c^c
+    ```

 [ The "listing" block. ]
-This block treates the content as a single bundle, such that all lines of the bundle represents soft code listings.
-The result is a soft code listing with line number indicators placed on the left hand side of each line.
+This block treates the entire content as a single bundle, such that each line represents a single source code line that is to be numbered when shown.
-The entire block is to have a caption that is numbered.
+Lines can be split into multiple pages.

+    .listing
+    &label{mylisting}
+    \\
+    ```
+    #include<stdio>
+    int main(){
+      return 0;
+    }
+    ```

 [ The "page" block. ]
 This block is to insert a manual page break.